 to it, because she knows that Nothing Can Save Us Now

 and proceed to stomp the bad guys into the ground

 .
 Just in Time

 before becoming the Big Damn Heroes.
 If they were busy with something else, but saw the crisis and dropped whatever they were doing in order to save the day, it's a case of Dudley Do-Right Stops to Help

 .
-They can fail to save the day, or even make things worse.
+They can fail to save the day

-If the heroes just finished a training arc and show off new powers, it's Look What I Can Do Now
+If the heroes just finished a training arc and shows off new powers, it's Look What I Can Do Now

 If this is done in an anticlimactic way, then it's a Deus ex Machina